Hutchinson Central Technical High School

 TEXTBOOK - AMERICA : Pathways To The Present: Prentice Hall

 The Buffalo Board of education requires homework.
-Students will be given at least three homework assignment per week.
+Students will be given at least three homework assignmenst per week.
 Some of these assignments may include worksheets, questions from the book, essays, and current event articles from the newspaper.
-All homework will be graded and collected.
-Failure to complete assignments in a timely manner may result in detention.
-If a students hands in late work they will be penalized 5 points per day.
-If a students does not hand in the assignment they will receive a grade of zero which will significantly lower their average.
-Students can find homework assignments on my Buffalo Public Schools Teacher Webpage in the calander section.
+All homework will be collected/submitted and graded.
+If a student does not hand in the assignment they will receive a grade of zero which will significantly lower their average.
+Students can find homework assignments on my Buffalo Public Schools Schoology Page.

 **** Classwork is very important and often graded (ticket out the door).
 Classwork may be individual or done in groups.
 Students will also be graded based upon their participation.
 If students actively participate it is more likely that they will be successful in the class.

 Students will be tested at the end of each chapter.
 All tests consist of multiple choice questions and an essay.
 Each test is worth 100 points.
+Tests may be done on Castle Learning and Schoology when learning is virtual.
 Students will be given the date of the test 3-4 days ahead of time.
-Notes, worksheets, and textbooks should be utilized when studying for a test.
+Notes (powerpoint and nearpods), worksheets, and textbooks should be utilized when studying for a test.

 Students may be assigned a project throughout the course of the year.
-Projects are worth 100 points.
+These projects will be submitted through schoology.

 This course will examine the political, economic and social events which shaped United States History from Colonial Times to the present.
 The blueprint for the course is the United States Constitution.
 It is imperative that students have a good foundation and understanding of this document, which has been the law of our land for over 200 years.
 At the end of the year (June) students will take a regents examination in this course.
 In order to pass the course and graduate from high school students must have a passing average of 65% (4 quarters) and score a 65% or higher on the regents exam.
-Major topics will include:
+We will go over this information the first week of school to set the expectations for the year.

 *Students are required to have a three-ring binder with looseleaf paper for notes (notebooks will be collected and graded).